Ariannebez/RestaurantApi/Documentation/docs/staff.md

 - **200 OK:** If the staff is deleted successfully.
 - **400 Bad Request:** If no ID is provided.
-- **404 Not Found:** If the provided ID does not correspond to any existing staff.

 ### Success Response